dyazincahya/awesome-nativescript/README.md

 - [Toasty](https://github.com/triniwiz/nativescript-plugins/tree/main/packages/nativescript-toasty) - A NativeScript plugin to make Toast.
 - [Tooltip](https://github.com/triniwiz/nativescript-plugins/tree/main/packages/nativescript-tooltip) - A NativeScript plugin to make Tooltip.
 - [Picker](https://github.com/NativeScript/plugins/blob/main/packages/picker) - A NativeScript plugin that provides a UI element for picking an object/value from a list opened in a modal popup.
+- [UI Image](https://github.com/nativescript-community/ui-image) - Advanced and efficient image display plugin which uses `Fresco` (Android) and `SDWebImage` (iOS) to implement caching, placeholders, image effects, and much more.
+- [Image Cache It](https://github.com/triniwiz/nativescript-plugins/tree/main/packages/nativescript-image-cache-it) - A NativeScript plugin that automatically caches images for faster loading and better performance.
+It uses `SDWebImage` on iOS and `Glide` on android.

 ### UI Kit Plugins